jsinger67/parol/book/src/OperatorPrecedence.md

 ## How do I implement the grammar processing?

-You should have a look at the example [calc](https://github.com/jsinger67/parol/tree/main/examples/calc).
+You should take a look at the example [calc](https://github.com/jsinger67/parol/tree/main/examples/calc).

-Basically, the grammar processing is implemented in the `calc_grammar.rs`.
+Basically, grammar processing is implemented in `calc_grammar.rs`.

 The struct `CalcGrammar` contains a collection of variables and their values called `env`.
 It also contains a stack of values that holds the intermediate results during the calculation: